Engineering

 Session resume and memory

+Research tasks take time.
+A full database download across hundreds of paginated pages can run for hours, and interruptions happen.
 Blackreach auto-saves task state when interrupted.
-Every downloaded file, every visited URL, every decision point gets written to SQLite as it happens.
-When you resume, it picks up exactly where it left off.
-It knows what it already downloaded so it doesn't fetch the same file twice.
+Every downloaded file, visited URL, and decision point gets written to SQLite as it happens.
+When you resume, it picks up exactly where it left off and doesn't fetch the same file twice.

-Why 2,904 tests
+Why so many tests

 Autonomous agents fail silently.
 That's the thing that kept breaking my trust in them.
-The agent says it succeeded, the file is there, and you don't find out until you open it and it's a 403 error page saved as HTML.
+The agent says it succeeded, the file is there, and you don't find out until you open it and it's a 403 page saved as HTML.

-A rate limit returns 200 OK with a JSON body that says "success": true but the data field is empty.
-A naive agent saves the empty response and marks the task complete.
-The pagination button exists in the DOM but is inside a hidden div that only becomes visible after a 1.5 second JavaScript delay.
+Every test in the suite came from a real failure.
+A rate limit returns 200 OK with a JSON body that says "success": true but an empty data field.
+A pagination button exists in the DOM but inside a hidden div that only becomes visible after a 1.5-second delay.
 Navigate too fast and you're clicking nothing.
-The login wall doesn't appear on the first 10 pages.
-It triggers on page 11 based on session age, and only from non-residential IPs.
-Running from home it never shows.
-Running from a VPS it's on every page.
+A login wall doesn't appear on the first ten pages; it triggers on page eleven based on session age, and only from non-residential IPs.
+These aren't edge cases I invented to pad a count.
+They're sites I actually tried to scrape.
+When it's running at 3am collecting data, I need it to fail loud.